 TM Somebody was calling the shots.
 The police department deputized up to 500 men, teenagers and many others who had been part of that mob at the courthouse, calling for Dick Rowland’s head.
 Many of the men were known to be Klansmen.
 The estimates of the number of people who participated on the white side has gone as high as 10,000.
 The recruiting began late that night and continued on throughout the night, and it was done fairly efficiently.
 There are accounts that survive of white’s amassing at various points and being given orders to go to a gathering place and wait there for further instructions..
 So, thousands of whites amassed at strategic points on the outskirts of the Greenwood community.
 Then, at 5:08 am on June 1, 1921, some sort of a whistle blew.
 There is some disagreement as to what that whistle was, whether it was a factory or from a locomotive, but clearly it was the signal for the white invasion to begin.
 At first, the whites were repelled by blacks defending their homes and businesses, but the blacks were greatly outnumbered and faced a serious disadvantage in terms of ammunition.
 Thus, within a couple of hours, Greenwood was overrun.

-JJM Was it the intent of the white fighters to burn Greenwood down, or did that happen on its own?
+JJM Was it the intent of the white fighters to burn Greenwood down?

 TM I think that I have to answer that question based on what happened.
 After Greenwood was overrun, there was a systematic effort that proceeded simultaneously, and in many different places.
 Mobs ranging from five to twenty people going from house-to-house and business-to-business would order the occupants to come out of the building.
 These mobs ransacked homes.
 White women would often come behind the men and fill up shopping bags with Negro possessions.
 Possessions that no white person wanted were trashed in the middle of the floor, and the kerosene was sprinkled around and the places were torched.
 The photographs of the aftermath are eerily reminiscent of Hiroshima.
 The burning and the destruction was so thorough and widespread, essentially the only things left standing were the outhouses, apparently because the mobsters didn’t want to waste their kerosene on them.
 So, it was done so efficiently and so thoroughly that you would have to conclude that once this outbreak happened at the courthouse, the whites had seized upon this as an opportunity to essentially destroy this community.